darul75/personal-blog/posts/2015/2015-12-11_best-of-es6-taken-from-redux.md

   basket: basket,
   current: current
 }

+// later a call to reduce createStore
+// createStore(reducer);
 ```

-But wtf, we say a reducer is a function waiting for a state and action parameters...and you show me plain object, your are kidding me ?
+Ok but normaly a reducer is a function waiting for a state and action parameters...and you show me plain object, your are kidding me ?
-problem is this reducer has really not the good signature, is not a function...
+problem is this reducer has really not the good signature, is not a function...but just a plain JS object.

 Here is proposal Dan solution, create a function taking an object and generating a reducer function.